Gwendolyn Oxenham

 Gwendolyn Anne Oxenham (born November 24, 1983) is an American writer, filmmaker, and retired soccer player.
-She studied English and documentary filmmaking at Duke University, where as a soccer player she was the youngest NCAA Division 1 athlete in history.
+She studied English and documentary filmmaking at Duke University, where as a soccer player she was the youngest NCAA Division I athlete in history.
 She later studied creative writing at the University of Notre Dame, where she was awarded a prestigious postgraduate writing grant.
 During a summer break there, she played professionally for the Brazilian soccer club Santos.

 Oxenham has written, directed, and performed in a number of soccer-oriented documentaries, most notably the 2010 film Pelada.
 She has written two books and contributed many articles to prominent U.S. periodicals.

 Early life and education

 Gwendolyn Oxenham was born in West Covina, California, but grew up in Gulf Breeze, Florida, near Pensacola.
 She graduated after her junior year at Gulf Breeze High School, having been named Northwest Florida soccer player of the year.
 She was awarded an athletic scholarship to Duke University, and in her first year there was a starter and top scorer on the women's soccer team.
-At 16 years old, she was at that time the youngest NCAA Division 1 athlete in history.
+At 16 years old, she was at that time the youngest NCAA Division I athlete in history.
 In four seasons for Duke, she scored 10 goals and recorded 17 assists in 80 appearances.

 Graduating four years later with a BA in English and a certificate from Duke's Center for Documentary Studies, she enrolled in the MFA in Creative Writing program at the University of Notre Dame.
 During the break after her first year there in 2005, she played professionally for the women's team of Santos, the premier Brazilian soccer club.
 Back at Notre Dame she received the Nicholas Sparks Prize, a year-long postgraduate writing grant.